Matans844/my-website/docs/notebooks/data-structures/trie.md

 ### Explanation
 This implementation is unusual in its use of a lambda function calling a default dictionary, set to return the same lambda function.
 There are few interesting points to be made here:

-#### Implemenataion Components and Details
+#### Implementation Components and Details
 1. The lambda function is chosen so that we are always able to expand the trie using a new unnamed default dictionary.
-2. We have many unnamed default dictonaries here.
+2. We have many unnamed default dictionaries here.
 They all return the same lambda function, that allows to build new nodes when necessary.
 3. Every unnamed default dictionary represents a single node in our trie.
 4. A default dictionary combines the searching and building operations for a dictionary.